 Mapping of Policies with NGRBC Principles

-A policy has the following sections:
+A comprehensive policy document generally includes the following sections:

 -